Interested in a career in fire or emergency medical services?

 (All course fees must be paid by Cashier’s Check, debit, or credit card.
 Cash and checks will not be accepted.)

 Note: Fees are subject to change without notice.

 - Course Number : EMS 0110

-- According to O'Net Online, jobs for Emergency Medical Technicians and Paramedics are expected to grow much faster than average (22% or higher) from 2012 - 2022.
+- According to O'Net Online, jobs for Emergency Medical Technicians in Florida are projected to grow 11% from 2018 - 2028.